 But Fera didn’t listen.
-If anything, she wanted him more than ever, but how could she tell him that?
 Kneeling close to his side, she gently took his face.
 He looked up at her, eyes shining as more tears streamed down his cheeks.
 She stroked the stubble on his chin, ran her fingers through his hair.

 ‘Leave me, Fera.
 Find yourself a real—’

 Fera silenced him with a kiss.
-And it wasn’t a kiss of pity—but of passion, a kiss no man could refuse, especially a man like Lord Tyron.
 His lips quivered and they were wet with the salt of his tears, but they were soft and wonderful and hungry against hers.

-She pulled away, their lips still brushing.
+She pulled away.
 Lord Tyron was silent, panting lightly against her cheek.
 The look he gave her threatened to break her.
 He was astonished, as though certain she would leave him.
 Never, she told him with her eyes.

 Fera kissed him on the forehead just like he did in the garden, then lay down beside him, curling into him and pulling his arm gently around her.
 Lord Tyron didn’t resist, holding her tightly against him, his wet face pressed deep into her hair.